- OPEN FOR -

 Grimsby Docks is a non-residential area which is ideal for commercial and light industrial enterprises.
 In a sector where highly refined workspaces and studios are not essential, the Kasbah can offer edgy interiors to rival any big city space at a fraction of the price.

-The area also continues to attract the attention of the film and television industry having seen parts of Atonement, This Is England and, in 2021, a motorbike helmet advertising campaign shot within Grimsby Dock’s historic streets which you can view by clicking the link below.
+The area also continues to attract the attention of the film and television industry having been used as a location in parts of Atonement, This Is England and, in 2021, a motorbike helmet advertising campaign shot within Grimsby Dock’s historic streets which you can view by clicking the link below.
+In 2022 the area featured in the film Three Day Millionaire, a black comedy about a gang of Grimsby Trawlermen who carry out the heist of a lifetime; and in 2023 it was the setting for many of the the 1940s scenes in the Netflix sci-fi series Bodies.

 Play Video